Story courtesy of BYU Athletics

 Associated Press Photo

-Navy quarterback Keenan Reynolds, Notre Dame safety Matthias Farley and Notre Dame kicker Kyle Brindza have been named FBS Independent Players of the Week, for games played through October 13th.
-Reynolds is cited on Offense, Farley is honored on Defense, and Brindza is recognized on Special Teams.
+Notre Dame quarterback Everett Golson, linebacker Manti Te’o and kicker Kyle Brindza have been named FBS Independent Players of the Week, for games played through October 27th.
+Golson is the cited on Offense, Te’o is honored on Defense, and Brindza is recognized on Special Teams.
 Te’o is honored for an eighth time (fifth time this season) while Golson and Brindza are both two-time recipients.

 OFFENSIVE PLAYER OF THE WEEK